-The recommended trailer nose weight limit is 75 kg (165 lb).
+The recommended trailer nose weight limit is 150 kg (330 lb).
 The nose weight plus the combined weight of the vehicle's load carrying area and rear seat passengers, must never exceed the maximum rear axle load or the gross vehicle weight (as shown in 'General data').

-DO NOT carry unsecured equipment, tools or luggage which could move and cause personal injury in the event of an accident or emergency manoeuvre, either on or off road.
+WARNING DO NOT carry unsecured equipment, tools or luggage which could move and cause luggage which could move and cause personal injury in the event of an accident or emergency manoeuvre, either on or off road.